cbirdsong/birdsong.dev/pages/home.md

 ---
-description: "Cory Birdsong is a front-end web developer that has given you one ticket (🎟) to see if Google renders emoji inside meta descriptions."
+description: "Cory Birdsong is a front-end web developer that has given you one ticket (🎟) to see if anything chokes on emoji inside meta descriptions."
-layout: layouts/home.njk
+layout: home.njk
 permalink: /
 eleventyNavigation:
   key: About